 }'

-Setting "stream": false returns the full response as a single JSON object.
-Setting it to true (the default) streams tokens as newline-delimited JSON.
+Here, setting "stream": false returns the full response as a single JSON object.
+Setting it to true (the default) streams the answer as one small JSON line at a time.
+This is what chat apps use to show the answer appearing word by word.

 Chat Completion (multi-turn)